Paypal Bingo Sites

 Paypal is arguably the most popular alternative payment method at UK bingo sites and certainly the most widely accepted e-wallet.
 To be able to deposit with Paypal, you’ll need to use the same email address to register for the bingo site as you did for the Paypal account.
 Some bingo sites now exclude deposits made with Paypal from bonus offers, so it is important to check the terms and conditions before signing up if you want to be able to take advantage of player promotions.

 Mobile phone billing allows deposits to be deducted from PAYG credit or added to the player’s next phone bill.
 While this seems an obvious facility to be incorporated into a mobile phone app, you may be surprised to hear that some bingo sites allow deposits to be charged to a mobile phone bill regardless of whether the phone is ever actually used to play!
+There are several mobile phone billing systems and Boku is probably the best known.

 As well as outlawing credit cards themselves as a deposit method, this has led to the removal of several other deposit methods at some bingo sites, when the operator didn’t want to be bothered policing whether a credit card could have been involved at some stage of the process.